Public Policy Committee

 Committee Members:

-In May 2006, Boyer earned her professional Economic Development Certification (CEcD) from the International Economic Development Council.
-She has nearly 18 years of economic development experience.
+Previously, Laurie served as the Executive Director of Rockville Economic Development, Inc. (REDI), and as Executive Director for the Frederick County Office of Economic Development.
+In May 2006, she earned her professional Economic Development Certification (CEcD) from the International Economic Development Council.
+She has 20+ years of economic development experience.

 Candace Dodson-Reed is an experienced executive with a 20 plus year successful career in the public, education, and nonprofit sectors.
 Skilled in media relations, grassroots organizing, government relations, crisis communications, inclusion and equity work, public policy and community/public affairs, Candace currently serves as the Chief of Staff and Executive Director of the Office of Equity and Inclusion at the University of Maryland Baltimore County (UMBC).
 Prior to her appointment in 2018, she was the AVP of Communications and Public Affairs at UMBC, a Vice President at the Greater Baltimore Committee and, for almost eight years, served as the Deputy Chief of Staff/ Director of Constituent and Community Affairs for Howard County Government.